midas-research/gpols-coling/README.md

 Download the dataset from [here](https://data.mendeley.com/datasets/czjfwgs9tm/2).

 Follow [link](https://huggingface.co/transformers/training.html) to fine-tune BERT using speech transcripts on the classification task.
-Store the transcript and motion text features in folders "speeches/" and "motions/", respectively.
+Store the transcript and motion text features in folders "speeches/" and "motions/", respectively as .npy files.

 Generate graph